 Internationally, 59 percent of people prefer a relaxing vacation, while 35 percent prefer an active one.
 Brazil, South Korea and China lead for favoring relaxing vacations; Italy, France and Spain lead for active holidays.
 Teenagers are the most energetic, with 43 percent preferring active vacations.

-GfK’s long-running Consumer Confidence Index has decreased one point this month to -6.
-Three of the five measures saw decreases in February, and two measures saw increases.
+GfK’s long-running Consumer Confidence Index remains stable at -6 in March.
+Three of the five measures stayed at the same level and two measures saw increases.